 - Current level of services is fundable for the next five years.
-Small surpluses are likely available to help fund capital or one-time expenses. - The passage of the public safety sales tax measure (Measure K) in November 2016 stabilized the Town's funding of operations for the next eight year period. - The Town's additional payments to CalPERS and OPEB retiree health care costs have generated significant cost reductions that enhance the Town's financial sustainability in future years.
+Small surpluses are likely available to help fund capital or one-time expenses. - The passage of the public safety parcel tax measure (Measure K) in November 2016 stabilized the Town's funding of operations for the next eight year period.
+The current parcel tax is \$1,039 per parcel and increases each year with CPI.
+The eight year tax measure expires at the end of FYE25. - The Town's additional payments to CalPERS and OPEB retiree health care costs have generated significant cost reductions that enhance the Town's financial sustainability in future years.